2600hz/kazoo/doc/eng/webhooks.md

     {"id":"channel_create"
      ,"name":"Channel Create"
-     ,"description":"Event fires when a new call is begun" }
+     ,"description":"Event fires when a new call is begun" ,"modifiers":{...}
+    }

 These metadata packages can then be accessed via Crossbar to allow REST clients to present the latest available webhooks for selection.

 See the [webhooks_skel](applications/webhooks/src/modules/webhooks_skel.erl) for creating new webhook modules.

+#### Modifiers

+Some webhooks, like `objects`, have a `modifiers` object to fine-tune the behaviour of the webhook. `objects`, for instance, allows the creator to specify a subset of object types to listen for and publish (versus getting everything).

 ### Webhook Modules